1. Overview

 • Home care costs data, produced by the UK Homecare Association (UKHCA) deflates intermediate consumption for independent sector home care.

-• Data collected from local authorities by the ONS and the London Association of Directors of Adult Social Services (ADASS) improvement programme is used to deflate direct payments.
+• A composite deflator constructed from relevant component indices of the CPI (CPI Social Protection: home care, CPI Index 12.4: Social Protection, CPI Index 00: All Items) weighted using data collected from the London Association of Directors of Adult Social Services (ADASS) improvement programme is used to deflate direct payments.

 To calculate the final overall inputs index, growth rates from each of the three indices (labour, intermediate consumption including direct payments and capital consumption) are weighted by their respective expenditure shares.
 This is then splined from financial year to calendar year for reporting at the UK level (estimates at the England level are reported on a financial year basis).